guturi30/BatteryModel/Readme.txt

 Hello All,

-This folder contains all the files needed to run the backward looking model for a pure Electric Vehicle.
+This folder contains all the files needed to run the Battery simulation model.
 Here are the following recommendations to run the files:

 1. The model has been built using Matlab 2016b software.
 Please use 2016b or higher versions of matlab